 Note that we also have pre-set conditions for beginning burners that can be selected at the upper left of the prescription table.
-Click on "Use Conditions for Beginning Burners" and run the Planner.
+Click on "Use Conditions for Beginning Burners" (note this does not involve wind direction, but wind direction will still be shown in the forecast table) and run the Planner.
 Choose a different Mesonet location this time.
-Also, this time CHECK the "Include All Non-Prescribed Variables" box to see how the resulting forecast table changes in its appearance.
+Also, this time UNCHECK the "Show Prescribed Variables Only" to see how the resulting forecast table changes.

-e) Are there any extended continuous times during the 84-h forecast when all these criteria are met?
+e) Are there any times during the 84-h forecast when these criteria are met?
+Are these periods expected to be rain-free (look at the 1-hr PRECIP variable column)?

 NOTE: The forecast table in the Fire Prescription Planner, as with other OK-FIRE products, is based solely on output from the latest 84-h NAM forecast.
 As no weather forecast model is perfect, users are encouraged to check the official forecasts of the National Weather Service (NWS) for consistency or discrepancies in the weather variable portion of this forecast.
 In particular, consult the "NWS Forecast Chart (station name)" or "NWS Forecast Table (station name)" links in the left menu section.
-These provide the NWS hourly forecasts for your primary (default) station.
+These provide the NWS hourly forecasts for your default (primary) station.
 To see these forecasts for another station, you'll have to temporarily change your default station to the other Mesonet station of interest.
 Finally, also remember that the further one goes out into the forecast period, the greater the uncertainty.